grantstrotter/schedulizer/README.md

   automatically.
 Only with no autosave present do you see the empty state, where you can start a new project or open an existing `.json` project file (click or drag-and-drop it onto the page).
+- **Days**: seven columns across the top, each with its own **Groups** section and **Leaders** section — drag a group into a day's Groups section, and a leader into its Leaders section (they don't auto-redirect if you drop in the wrong sub-section).
 - **Groups**: created via "+ Add Group" in the toolbar.
 They start in the Groups drawer;
   drag them onto a day column to schedule them.
 A group can only be on one day at a time.
   Name is editable inline.